Skip to main content

 Notice that the keybindings here are all located on the right side of the keyboard, this is because all the secondary selection modes are placed on the left side of the keyboard, which allows for efficient execution via hand-alternation.

-They are almost identical except:
+The sets of keybinds under these, are almost identical except:

 1. One and Int are only applicable for the Local keymaps